MedantSharan/swami_vivekananda_corpus/README.md

 6. **Editorial Redactions**: Computational detection of 13 redacted recipient names in published letters, opening questions for biographical research.

 7. **Epistolary Networks**: Network analysis showing various patterns like co-mentions, cross-mentions and bridge-building between east and west.

+8. **Stylometry**: Analyzing public discources and writings using stylometric methods to find outliers.

-8. **Sri Ramakrishna Mentions**: Patterns in how Swamiji refers to Sri Ramakrishna in his private correspondences, along with sanskrit usage analysis.
+9. **Sri Ramakrishna Mentions**: Patterns in how Swamiji refers to Sri Ramakrishna in his private correspondences, along with sanskrit usage analysis.

 **→ Full details, visualizations, and analysis in [Swami_Vivekananda_Corpus_Analysis.pdf]**